ThomasJaeger/ObjectPersistence/README.md

+(update 2016-03-29)
+- Added missing files to github such as FluentValidationExtension.cs, ValidationResponseFilter.cs, etc.

 (update 2015-04-10)
 - Added FluentValidation for DTO objects with appropriate validator objects
 - Updated ErrorMap to include new fluent model validations